linusheck/paternoster/README.md

     ↦ ? = 1 1 ↿ P "Not the case." → X
 They work with the arrows ↿ ⇃ ↼ ⇀.
 Consult all_arrows.txt for all of the arrows.

+There are the comparison operators =, <, and >.
+They work like math operations.